RoboRoyal/ENPM692-Porj2/README.md

 python3 main.py
 pygame 2.0.1 (SDL 2.0.14, Python 3.7.4)
-Hello from the pygame community. https://www.pygame.org/contribute.html Choose 1 for a* or 2 for breath first search: 2
-Enter the X coordinate of the start point: 4
+Hello from the pygame community. https://www.pygame.org/contribute.html Enter the X coordinate of the start point: 4
 Enter the Y coordinate of the start point: 20
 Enter the X coordinate of the target point: 6